softprops/lando/README.md

 Lando is designed to work within strong existing ecosystems, both with Rust as well as the strong serverless ecosystems that extend beyond Rust ( make some friends! ).

-Lando's interfaces are based the [http](https://crates.io/crates/http) crate which is designed as a framework agnostistic and extensible http library and extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed machinery to easily embed a rust application with one of lamdbas [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/), python 3.6.
+Lando's interfaces are based the [http](https://crates.io/crates/http) crate, designed as a framework-agnostistic and extensible http library, and extends the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which provides needed machinery to easily embed a rust application with one of lamdba's [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/), python 3.6.

-A large and mature ecosystem of tooling already exists that works well with AWS lambda, including flowflow tools like [the serverless toolkit](https://serverless.com/).
+A large and mature ecosystem of tooling for AWS lambda already exists and works well, including flowflow tools like [the serverless toolkit](https://serverless.com/framework/).
 Lando does not intend to replace these but instead to work well with them 👫🏾.

-You may ask what makes Rust a suitable choice for Lambda?
+You may ask, what makes Rust a suitable choice for Lambda?
 The AWS cost model for lambda is based on two factors: size and speed.
 Lambda has a pay per usage cost model billing based on function size and execution time.
 As a systems language, Rust is well designed specifically for these needs.
 As a highly embeddable